Friday, September 18, 2009

 Educational Objectives:

-Discuss tissue biotypes and case selections for open
+• Discuss tissue biotypes and case selections for open and closed crown lengthening.

-Demonstrate long-term success for treating failing
+• Demonstrate long-term success for treating failing implants with lasers.

 Laser Gum Surgery